autodesk-platform-services/tokenflex-python-report.script/README.md

 ### Pre-requisites

 For using this sample, you need an Autodesk developer credentials.
 Visit the [Autodesk Platform Services Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create) with access to **Token Flex Usage Data API**.
-For this new app, use `http://localhost:3000/api/Autodesk Platform Services/callback/oauth` as Callback URL.
+For this new app, use `http://localhost:3000/api/aps/callback/oauth` as Callback URL.
 Finally take note of the **Client ID** and **Client Secret**.
 For localhost testing:

 - APS_CLIENT_ID
 - APS_CLIENT_SECRET